ggovinda/liquibasedemoproject/README.md

 # liquibasedemoproject
-To demonstrate the changelog feature of liquibase using Springboot and mysql
+To demonstrate the changelog feature of liquibase using Springboot and mysql DB